-At times there is trigger mechanisms or events that are caused by humans which induces slope instability.
+At times there are trigger mechanisms or events that are caused by humans which induces slope instability.
 When analyzing what has or is causing slope creep, it is important to step back and look at what events in the area may have triggered or caused the soil to start moving.
 (Read about human events that may trigger slope creep)

 Building department “Red Tagging” a home

-In a few instances a building department may “Red Tag” a home when there has been a significant amount of damage or the structural stability of the home is unsafe because of slope creep.
+In a few instances, a building department may “Red Tag” a home when there has been a significant amount of damage or the structural stability of the home is unsafe because of slope creep.
 They do this because of life and safety concerns.

-Under this type of condition, a home owner must move out of their home until it is deemed safe.
+Under this type of condition, a homeowner must move out of their home until it is deemed safe.
 (Read more about “Red Tagging)

 Who to consult

-Another source of information for your specific area may be the local building depart or the city / county engineers.
+Another source of information for your specific area may be the local building depart or the city/county engineers.

 The good news is that no one usually gets injured due to slope creep and there is usually lots of time to make adjustments and repairs caused by it.